The USA election happened. I have a lot of concerns about what that means for our place on this planet.

 Maybe if people traveled more, they would be less afraid of people don’t who live like they do.
-When I open my heart to new experiences in foreign countries, I am almost always greeted with kindness.
+I am almost always greeted with kindness when I open my heart to new experiences in foreign countries,

 Some people suck.
 That’s true of every race, religion, and creed.

 But most people are awesome.
 If you make constant assumptions about people, you will miss everything cool in life.
 If you give them the opportunity to engage with you, you might discover, you are not so different after all.
 That everyone has hopes and fears, anxieties and dreams.

 You’re worried about feeding your family because they’re cutting shifts at work.
 They’re worried about feeding their family because there’s a drought and crops are failing.
 Same problem, different details.

 I’ve been invited to have tea in Morocco from a stranger and learned about their way of life.
 I spent a long bus ride in Thailand speaking with a local woman about why they feel white skin is more attractive.
 My friend and I were asked into a home in Cuba where the mom made me a delicious dinner while the local boy taught us Cuban-style salsa.

 All this because I wanted to learn from the people around me.